 Consider a case where a Zero-Day vulnerability has just been published, affecting a popular AUTOSAR implementation.
 The vulnerability severity score is high, enabling Remote Code Execution with no Privilege Escalation required to follow, and same-network accessibility is required to exploit the vulnerability.

-We quickly establish what the affected ECUs are, and, accordingly, the relevant car models, following a listing of possible attack vectors.
+We quickly establish what the affected ECUs are, and, accordingly, the relevant car models..
 For the sake of discussion, let us assume that the asset is a safety ECU residing two legs from the vehicle perimeter.

 Again, let us take a closer look at three possible scenarios: